A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 The impact of even low-speed crashes

 Although many people believe that only high-speed collisions cause significant vehicle damage, low-speed crashes can also lead to serious frame issues.
-Even a minor bump can misalign components or weaken the frame.
-Here are some visual cues that can assist you in determining whether your frame is warped.

 - Doors that won’t close properly

-- Gaps between body panels
+- Gaps between body panels that weren’t there before

-- Unusual noises while driving
+- Unusual noises while driving over bumps

-- Difficulty steering straight
+- Difficulty steering straight or keeping the wheel centered

 If you notice any of these issues after a low-speed accident, it’s essential to get your vehicle inspected.
 Ignoring these signs can lead to more extensive damage and costly repairs down the line.
-Stay proactive to keep your vehicle safe and reliable.

 Hidden damage that can only be found with inspection